Limited-time for new users: get 50% off

 Set up Make.com

-The information we send matches our custom webhook doc: one alert at a time with message and data (group name, post URL, body, images, videos, and more).
-If your webhook is set to receive all posts, we send a batched body with a posts array.
-See Batched payload (all posts).
+The information we send matches our custom webhook doc: one alert per request with message and data (group name, post URL, body, images, videos, and more).

 Test your Make.com webhook

-Before or after configuring your scenario, you can send a test to your Make webhook URL to make sure it receives data.
-Open Send test webhook and choose default (keywords / AI validation) or all posts so the sample matches your campaign.
-Enter the URL and we send the matching sample so you can verify the scenario runs.
+Before or after configuring your scenario, send a test to your Make webhook URL.
+Open Send test webhook, enter the URL, and we send a sample POST so you can verify the scenario runs.

 Request